Caching

 }

 This example demonstrates the use of caching on a potentially costly operation.
-Before invoking computePiDecimal, the abstraction looks for an entry in the piDecimals cache that matches the i argument.
+Before invoking computePiDecimal, the abstraction looks for an entry in the piDecimals cache that matches the precision argument.
 If an entry is found, the content in the cache is immediately returned to the caller, and the method is not invoked.
 Otherwise, the method is invoked, and the cache is updated before returning the value.

 You can also use the standard JSR-107 (JCache) annotations (such as @CacheResult) transparently.
 However, we strongly advise you to not mix and match the Spring Cache and JCache annotations.